homelabos/homelabos/docs/development/vagrant.md

 First you must [install Vagrant](https://www.vagrantup.com/downloads.html).

+You probably also want to install Virtualbox. `sudo apt install -y virtualbox`

 ## Deploying to Vagrant

 Simply run `make develop`.
 This will spin up a Vagrant machine, and provision it